OUDSL/Neatline_maps/index.md

 ## About
-Last Updated 18 April 2018
+Last Updated 30 July 2018
-Created by Wendy Jordan
+Created by Wendy Jordan | Updated by Chelsea Smith-Antonides

 ## Table of Contents
 * [What is Neatline?](#what-is-neatline?)